Ruslow/jwt-basics/README.md

 npm install

-npm start (if nodemon is installed)
+if nodemon is installed globally: npm start

+if not:
+node app.js